kubebeam/kubescape-headlamp-plugin/README.md

 For an overview of compliance in a cluster:

 - View controls
-- View scanned resources
+- View resources
+- View namespaces

 For an overview of vulnerabilty scanning in a cluster:

 - View CVEs
-- View scanned workloads
+- View workloads
-- View image scans
+- View images

 The queries to the Kubescape database use [allowed namespaces](https://headlamp.dev/docs/latest/faq/#i-cannot-access-any-section-in-my-cluster-it-keeps-saying-access-denied) cluster setting, supporting multi tenant clusters.